ocaml/merlin/CONTRIBUTING.md

 - The Merlin protocol is described in [this document](https://github.com/ocaml/merlin/blob/master/doc/dev/PROTOCOL.md).

-Contribution to the documentation are welcome!
+Contributions to the documentation are welcome!

 ## Question, bug reports and feature requests